PRIMARY SUNSCREENS AND COSMETIC SUNSCREENS

-c) Secondary sunscreens are divided into two groups –
+b) Secondary sunscreens (which included a cosmetic function) are divided into two groups –

-- Secondary Sunscreen – Colour Cosmetic and Lip Products which are cosmetics.
+- Colour and Lip products which are cosmetics up to SPF50+

-Engel Hellyer & Partners’ Directors have been participating members in the development and updating of the Australia and New Zealand Sunscreen Products Standard since 1977.
+Engel Hellyer & Partners founding Directors were participating members in the development of the standard dating back to initial discussions in 1977 and our involvement has continued ever since!
 The first standard was commissioned to the Federal Government and issued in 1983.
 The seventh revision of the standard is currently under way.

 Therapeutic sunscreens have the following requirements

 a) They must be made in a TGA approved facility.
-Local facilities are inspected by the TGA and give a GMP license for 1-3 years if approved.
-Overseas facilities may qualify for TGA check claims such as those in USA or NZ.
-Other facilities will require inspections by TGA and they may cost approximately $50,000 every 1-3 years.
+Local facilities are inspected by the TGA and give a GMP license for 1-4 years if approved.
+Overseas facilities may qualify for TGA licens under the expedited MRA (EU, Canda) whereas other sites require a more detailed TGA Compliance Verification such as those in USA.
+Other facilities may require inspections by TGA and they may cost approximately $50,000 every 1-3 years.
+We are experienced with all of these processes and can advise you accordingly.

 b) All the ingredients must be known to the TGA and be on a list known as Therapeutic Products (Permitted Ingredient) Determinations 2020.
 This list is regularly updated.
 Ingredients not on the list will need to be evaluated for safety by the TGA.